-Check online reviews on Google, Facebook etc. Look for photos and videos of prior paint corrections and ceramic coating installations the installer has done.
-Also, look for reviews on CQuartz Finest Reserve and CQuartz Professional.
+Check online reviews on Google, Facebook, Twitter etc. Look for photos and videos of prior paint corrections and ceramic coating installations the installer has done.
+Also, look for reviews about CQuartz Finest Reserve and CQuartz Professional.

 OK, you have done your research and you have decided you want the looks, convenience, durability, ease of maintenance, hydrophobic properties and brilliant shine that CQuartz Finest Reserve or CQuartz Professional offers.
 What's next?

-The most important thing you can do when choosing a coating is find the right installer.
-It is the skill level and the execution of properly preparing the vehicle before applying the coating that is going to determine the quality of the end result.
+The most important thing you can do when choosing a ceramic coating is find the right installer.
+It is the skill level and the execution of properly preparing the vehicle before the ceramic coating application that is going to determine the quality of the end result.

 * A Miracle Detailing / Mike Moore is certified with both CQuartz Finest Reserve and CQuartz Professional ceramic coatings.